 In this section, you will find information about our school’s curriculum, including:

 - the bespoke curriculum at FPLS – this is how we have crafted our curriculum to suit our school profile and catchment needs.
-The three ‘Golden Drivers’ are DIVERSITY, THE ENVIRONMENT and THE ARTS; these are threaded through our curriculum provision and mapped out through the delivery of topics.
+The three ‘Golden Threads’ are DIVERSITY, THE ENVIRONMENT and THE ARTS; these are threaded through our curriculum provision and mapped out through the delivery of topics.
 The FPLS curriculum journey document below shows the mapping across the school.
 Also, see the DIVERSITY, The ENVIRONMENT and THE ARTS buttons on the home page panel for more information on the vision.
 The intent, implementation and impact of each theme is here.

 - the bespoke curriculum table below shows how we are different and how we deliver our curriculum.